mrdaiking/jekyll-blog/app/_posts/2023-11-19-welcome-to-jekyll.markdown

 ---
 layout: post
-title: "My Custom Class Post"
+title: "My Custom Class Post- Edited 1"
 ---

 This is a paragraph with a custom class: <span class="my-custom-class">Custom Text</span>.